Fear of rejection phobia can be very difficult for those who suffer from it. A phobia is nothing more than an extreme, irrational fear.

 Though I finally resolved the situation with good behavior -- the occasional cigarette with my older sisters in the backyard notwithstanding -- the Tokoloshe continued to haunt my days and nights until I was well into my teens.

 Most fears, including fear of rejection phobia, are like the Tokoloshe.
 Though extremely anxiety producing to us, they exist solely in our minds.
 Created by our imaginations, and rooted in the past, they can be undone more easily than one might think.

 Take for example, fear of rejection phobia in the form of fear of “cold calling,”or getting rejected by someone you have a crush on:

 What else is it other than a bodily response to a picture you created in your imagination of what MIGHT happen?

 Perhaps you base this fear on something that happened in the past or something you saw in a movie.
 The truth being that, most of the time, what we are afraid of is not really happening – not present now --and therefore it is truly nothing.

-One day when I was a teenager, cleaned out a closet and discovered the Tokolosh.
+One day when I was a teenager, I cleaned out a closet and discovered the Tokoloshe.
 At first sight, I shrieked and threw it on the ground, my heart pounding.
 For a couple of moments, I stood there feeling stupid -- but that did not keep me from being paralyzed with fear.

 Finally, curiosity got the better of me.
 I started to wonder:

-How come I was not afraid to do something as dangerous as riding a tricycle on top of a roof at high speed, yet I was terrified of something whose power I had never seen?
+How come I was not afraid to do something as dangerous as riding a bicycle on top of a roof at high speed, yet I was terrified of something whose power I had never seen?

-I couldn’t stand the suspense, so I took a deep breath, then went over and picked up the Tokolosh.
+I couldn’t stand the suspense, so I took a deep breath, then went over and picked up the Tokoloshe.
 Only then did I see it for what it really was -- nothing more than a lifeless, plastic toy.